fabulous-dev/Fabulous/ROADMAP.md

 * Handle 3rd party controls.
   * Examples: `Xamarin.Forms.Maps`, `SkiaSharp`
-  * Consider whether to continue using a code generator or to switch to a type provider (see [this comment](https://github.com/fsprojects/Elmish.XamarinForms/issues/50#issuecomment-390396365))
+  * Possibly switch to a type provider (see [this comment](https://github.com/fsprojects/Elmish.XamarinForms/issues/50#issuecomment-390396365))
   * Make any necessary changes/additions to the `bindings.json` format (nothing is set in stone yet)

 * Templates